SergioRBJ/Moodle-Solutions/fordson/README.md

 * Fixed buttons for Easy Enrollment Add-On styling
 * Fixed issue where turning editing on did not return you to the proper place on the page.
 * Fixed issue where scroll to top button wasn't working on course pages.

+## Sergio RBJ Updates

+* View only the subjects and categories in which the student/tutor belongs.
+* Add JavaScript support button on homepage.
+* Remove submenus File, My Courses and  Competences on navdrawer.